OmarAshkar/OmarAshkar/README.md

 ## My research focus 🧪🔬
-I’m currently working on population analysis, mainly on PK/PD data and medical images.
+I’m currently working on empirical modeling methods, mainly on PK/PD, ML and medical imaging.

 **Previously I have worked on:**